hal2001/NCAA/README.md

 TopSOS - Strength of Schedule of the higher seeded team, -9999 indicates a missing value.

 BotSeed - The lower seeded team.

+BotCity - Hometown of the lower seeded team.

+BotST - Home State of the lower seeded team.

+BotTravel - Distance traveled by the lower seeded team in km.

 BotScore - The score of the lower seeded team in the first round game.